 It’s a perfect choice if you want to travel while in China

-Being less prosperous than the Eastern parts, Southwest and West China have managed to preserve local cultures and you can see steppes, desserts, mountains, jungles and waterfalls.
+Being less prosperous than the Eastern parts, Southwest and West China has managed to preserve local cultures and you can see steppes, desserts, mountains, jungles, and waterfalls.

-By comparison, the East and Southeast coasts are more industrialized and has less to offer from a traveling point of view.
+By comparison, the East and Southeast coasts are more industrialized and have less to offer from a traveling point of view.

 One of the best cuisines in China

-The food tends to be quite oily, spicy and the Sichuanese often use garlic, chili pepper and Sichuan pepper when cooking.
+The food tends to be quite oily, and spicy and the Sichuanese often use garlic, chili pepper, and Sichuan pepper when cooking.

-Dishes from Shanghai and the Southern parts of China are sweet, more plain and many Chinese favor food that is more culinary.
+Dishes from Shanghai and the Southern parts of China are sweet and plainer, and many Chinese favor food that is more culinary.

 One of the happiest cities in China

 According to recent surveys, Chengdu is one of the happiest cities in China.
-With thriving economics, having a more relaxed atmosphere and a pleasant climate, it’s not strange.
+With thriving economics, a more relaxed atmosphere, and a pleasant climate, it’s not strange.

 Cons of studying Chinese in Chengdu

 One of the major drawbacks of living in Chengdu is air pollution due to its heavy industries.
 The air quality is better than Beijing’s but worse than Shanghai’s in terms of PM2. pollution.